OpenBEL/bel.rb/README.md

   - Contains unstable code.
 Commits should be merged into master after it stabilizes.
   - [![Build Status for next branch](https://travis-ci.org/OpenBEL/bel.rb.svg?branch=next)](https://travis-ci.org/OpenBEL/bel.rb)

+## releases

+Releases of *bel.rb* should follow these steps:

+1. Update the version in the `VERSION` file.

+2. Add changes for this version to the `CHANGELOG` file.
+This file is modelled after http://keepachangelog.com/.

+3. Push the changes for `VERSION` and `CHANGELOG` on the master branch.

+4. Ensure the *master* branch has all of the required changes.

+5. Create a git tag, named after the version, on the *master* branch.
+Push this tag to GitHub.

+6. Create the RubyGem for bel.rb.

+  `gem build .gemspec`

+7. Create a release on GitHub for this version and attach the gem file.

+8. Push the gem to RubyGems.

+  `gem push bel-VERSION.gem`

 ## contributors

 - [@abargnesi](https://github.com/abargnesi) (Maintainer)